wshon/madedit-mod/README.txt

     [-h], help, Displays help on the command line parameters [-s], silent, Disables the GUI
-    [-m], madpython, Specify MadPython file to be run on the file [files], File(s) to be opened
+    [-m], madpython, Specify MadPython file to be run on the file [-r], recursive, Recursively run on files of subdirectories [-w], wildcard, Enable wildcard support in file name\n(line number would be disabled because it used '*') [files], File(s) to be opened
     Eg: madedit -s -m madpytho.mpy ./1.txt /tmp/2.txt